 This is such a simple pasta sauce that’s packed with veggies and perfect for those that might have an issue with nightshades.

-Serve this roasted beetroot sauce over spiralized zucchini (zoodles!) or spaghetti squash for a healthy meal!
+Serve this roasted beetroot sauce over spiralized zucchini (zoodles!) or spaghetti squash for an easy, healthy meal!
 Hope you enjoy!

 You might also like these recipes!